JakubDomon/facility-management-system/README.md

 Application uses two databases - one relational (SQLite) and one non-relational (MongoDB).
 First one is used to save user and devices data, second one is used as a container for acquised data from devices.

+Dashboard shows data in real-time, refreshing interval is set to 0.3s.

 This project is a result of engineering work at the Rzeszów University of Technology.

 <hr>